Google Meet Pricing in 2026: Free vs. Paid Plans Compared

 4. What is the difference between Google Meet and Google Workspace?

-Google Meet is the video conferencing tool itself, while Google Workspace is Google's full productivity suite that includes Gmail, Google Drive, Docs, Calendar, Meet, and other business collaboration tools.
-Paid Google Workspace plans unlock additional Google Meet features like recording, longer meetings, admin controls, and Gemini AI tools.
+Google Meet is the video conferencing tool itself, while Google Workspace is Google's full productivity suite that includes Gmail, Google Drive, Docs, Calendar, Meet, and other business tools.
+Paid Google Workspace plans unlock extra Google Meet features like recording, longer meetings, admin controls, and Gemini AI.

 5. Is Google Meet cheaper than Zoom?